jamesbornholt/homepage/content/post/ordering.md

 {{% img src="post/ordering/wb-wb.png" alt="two threads running in parallel" width="45%" %}}

 Then `(2)` could start immediately after putting `(1)` into the write buffer, rather than waiting for it to reach the L3 cache.
+Since the write buffer is on-core, it's very fast to access.
 At some time in the future, the cache hierarchy will pull the write from the write buffer and propagate it through the caches so that it becomes visible to other threads.
 The write buffer allows us to hide the write latency that would usually be required to make write `(1)` visible to all the other threads.

 Write buffering is nice because it preserves single-threaded behavior.
 For example, consider this simple single-threaded program: